jkrajinovic/ngx-model/projects/ngx-model/README.md

 # NgxModel

-This util ames to make working with models in Typescript and Angualr much easier.
+This util ames to make working with models in Typescript and Angular much easier.

 Features: